ABAP is the programming interface of

-The integration of these functions into the language is of particular benefit when enabling static checks
+The integration of these functions into the language is a particular benefit for the static check-enablement

-and for the performance of programs.
+and performance of programs.
 In return, this means that ABAP also contains considerably more language elements than an elementary programming language.

-The ABAP programs are made multilingual by extracting language-specific program components from the source code, which are then reloaded when the program executes as specified by the environment.
+The multilingual capability of ABAP programs is enabled by the extraction of language-specific program components from the source code, which are then reloaded when the program executes in accordance with the environment.
 A

 text environment determines the precise program behavior at runtime, for example the order in which text is sorted.